 bible, theology May 14, 2018 The Hebrew word translated “besieged” actually means to be “kept” Posted by Dan Irving in Facebook's Pentecostal Theology Group View the Original Post besiegedhebrewmeanstranslatedword Previous articleWho was Mary’s Mother and Grandmother?
 Next articleAPOPHATIC THEOLOGY SUSANNAH TICCIATI You may also like July 14, 2018 John 12:3 why would Mary wipe Jesus’ feet with her hair?
 July 12, 2018 The study of the end times 2 Comments Reply December 28, 2016 Dan Irving The Hebrew word translated “besieged” actually means to be “kept” or “preserved.”
 It’s uses include: “KEEPING mercy for thousands” (Ex 34:7) “Thou shalt PRESERVE me from trouble” (Ps 32:7), I shall KEEP thy law” (Ps 119:34) Reply December 28, 2016 Troy Day Do you mean “preserved” like in eternal security?
 Ricky Grimsley Many Arminians would agree with Calvin and Peter Christian that Israel is pre and forever elect and eternally preserved ans secured for salvation as a nation Leave a Reply Click here to cancel reply.
-Cancel reply Comment Name Email Website Save my name, email, and website in this browser for the next time I comment.
-Yes, add me to your mailing list.
+Cancel reply Comment Name Email Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.